Immigration Lawyers for VAWA Residency Petition for Victims of Domestic Violence

 Non-resident Spouses who entered their marriage in good faith (not for immigration fraud), and were abused by their US resident or citizen spouse, or whose children have been abused by their US resident or citizen spouse (children under 21 may also be included in the spouse VAWA self petition), even when:

-- The abusive spouse lost or renounced citizenship or permanent resident status within 2 years of the filing of the VAWA petition, due to an incident of domestic violence (see INA § 204(a)(1)(a)(iii))); or
+- The abusive spouse lost or gave up their U.S. citizenship or permanent resident status within two years before you filed your VAWA petition, for example, due to an incident of domestic violence (see INA § 204(a)(1)(A)(iii)).

-- You believed that you were legally married to your abusive U.S. citizen or permanent resident spouse but the marriage was not valid because the abusive spouse engaged in bigamy
+- You believed you were legally married to your abusive U.S. citizen or lawful permanent resident spouse, but the marriage was not valid because your spouse was already married and this marriage had not been dissolved (bigamy).

 Non-resident Children

-- Non-resident Children under 21, unmarried who have been abused by their US resident or citizen parent (a child may file after age 21 but before age 25, if they can prove that the delay was caused by the abuse).
+- Non-resident Children under 21, unmarried who have been abused by their U.S. legal permanent resident or citizen parent (a child may file after age 21 but before age 25, if they can prove that the filing delay was caused by the abuse).

 Non-resident Parents

-- Non-resident Parents abused by their US resident or citizen sons or daughters
+- Non-resident Parents abused by their U.S. legal permanent resident or citizen sons or daughters

 Once Granted Legal Permanent Residency What is its Duration?